Line manager information and guidance on Brexit

 How you can support exisiting staff and what to be aware of when recruiting new staff.

-If you have a successful applicant who is due to take up a position at the University after the exit date then you may wish to consider bringing their start date forward.
+If you have a successful applicant who is due to take up a position at the University after 31st December 2020, you may wish to consider bringing their start date forward.
 This will of course be in line with operational need and in agreement with the applicant and HR.

 Right to Work Checks

-Until such time, right to work checks should be undertaken as they are now and all EU, EEA and Swiss citizens will be able to evidence their right to work here using their passport or national identity card.
+Until 30th June 2021, right to work checks should be undertaken as they are now and all EU, EEA and Swiss citizens will be able to evidence their right to work here using their passport or national identity card.